 Toy Story is one of favorite Disney films, so we are so excited to be checking out the new Toy Story Land opening at Walt Disney World this summer.
 We plan on disneybounding as Toy Story characters on our trip, so I needed to make a few fun costume pieces including Woody’s vest.

-Don’t miss our Toy Story inspired disneybound outfits and our Forky costume, the zany new character from Toy Story 4 that Woody can’t help saving over and over again.
+Don’t miss our Toy Story inspired disneybound outfits, Duke Caboom Costume, and our Forky costume, the zany new character from Toy Story 4 that Woody can’t help saving over and over again.
 Forky and Woody would make a fun Halloween costume pair!

 Woody’s Vest for Adults

 I’ve made a No-sew woody vest several times over the years including Elliot’s first Halloween when our family costume theme was Toy Story!
 That year Peter was Cowboy Woody.
-I found the perfect fleece cow print blanket at a thrift store and used it to make a super simple woody vest, essential for any Cowboy Woody costume!
+I found the perfect fleece cow print blanket at a thrift store, a cow print jacket or cow print tablecloth would work too.
+You just need something big enough to cut out the super simple woody vest, essential for any Cowboy Woody costume!

 Woody Costume Vest for Kids